wfcommons/WfCommons/docs/source/analyzing_instances.rst

 .. _traces-label:

-Analyzing Traces
+Analyzing Instances
 ================

-Workflow execution traces have been widely used to profile and characterize workflow executions, and to build distributions of workflow execution behaviors, which are used to evaluate methods and techniques in simulation or in real conditions.
+Workflow execution instances have been widely used to profile and characterize workflow executions, and to build distributions of workflow execution behaviors, which are used to evaluate methods and techniques in simulation or in real conditions.

-The first axis of the WfCommons project targets the analysis of actual workflow execution traces (i.e., the workflow execution profile data and characterizations) in order to build **recipes** of workflow applications.
-These recipes contain the necessary information for generating synthetic, yet realistic, workflow traces that resemble the structure and distribution of the original workflow executions.
+The first axis of the WfCommons project targets the analysis of actual workflow execution instances (i.e., the workflow execution profile data and characterizations) in order to build **recipes** of workflow applications.
+These recipes contain the necessary information for generating synthetic, yet realistic, workflow instances that resemble the structure and distribution of the original workflow executions.

-A `list of workflow execution traces <https://wfcommons.org/traces.html>`_ that are compatible with :ref:`json-format-label` is kept constantly updated in our project website.
+A `list of workflow execution instances <https://wfcommons.org/instances>`_ that are compatible with :ref:`json-format-label` is kept constantly updated in our project website.

-Workflow Execution Traces
+Workflow Execution Instances
 -------------------------

-A workflow execution trace represents an actual execution of a scientific workflow on a distributed platform (e.g., clouds, grids, HPC, etc.).
-In the WfCommons project, a trace is represented in a JSON file following the schema described in :ref:`json-format-label` section.
-This Python package provides a *trace loader* tool for importing workflow execution traces for analysis.
-For instance, the code snippet below shows how a trace can be loaded using the :class:`~wfcommons.trace.trace.Trace` class: ::
+A workflow execution instance represents an actual execution of a scientific workflow on a distributed platform (e.g., clouds, grids, HPC, etc.).
+In the WfCommons project, an instance is represented in a JSON file following the schema described in :ref:`json-format-label` section.
+This Python package provides an *instance loader* tool for importing workflow execution instances for analysis.
+For instance, the code snippet below shows how an instance can be loaded using the :class:`~wfcommons.trace.trace.Trace` class: ::

     from wfcommons import Trace
     trace = Trace(input_trace='/path/to/trace/file.json')

-The :class:`~wfcommons.trace.trace.Trace` class provides a number of methods for interacting with the workflow trace, including:
+The :class:`~wfcommons.trace.trace.Trace` class provides a number of methods for interacting with the workflow instance, including:

-- :meth:`~wfcommons.trace.trace.Trace.draw`: produces an image or a pdf file representing the trace.
+- :meth:`~wfcommons.trace.trace.Trace.draw`: produces an image or a pdf file representing the instance.
 - :meth:`~wfcommons.trace.trace.Trace.leaves`: gets the leaves of the workflow (i.e., the tasks without any successors).
 - :meth:`~wfcommons.trace.trace.Trace.roots`: gets the roots of the workflow (i.e., the tasks without any predecessors).
-- :meth:`~wfcommons.trace.trace.Trace.write_dot`: writes a dot file of the trace.
+- :meth:`~wfcommons.trace.trace.Trace.write_dot`: writes a dot file of the instance.

-The Trace Analyzer
+The Instance Analyzer
 ------------------

-The :class:`~wfcommons.trace.trace_analyzer.TraceAnalyzer` class provides a number of tools for analyzing collection of workflow execution traces.
-The goal of the :class:`~wfcommons.trace.trace_analyzer.TraceAnalyzer` is to perform analyzes of one or multiple workflow execution traces, and build summaries of the analyzes per workflow' task type prefix.
+The :class:`~wfcommons.trace.trace_analyzer.TraceAnalyzer` class provides a number of tools for analyzing collection of workflow execution instances.
+The goal of the :class:`~wfcommons.trace.trace_analyzer.TraceAnalyzer` is to perform analyzes of one or multiple workflow execution instances, and build summaries of the analyzes per workflow' task type prefix.

 .. note::

-    Although any workflow execution trace represented as a :class:`~wfcommons.trace.trace.Trace` object (i.e., compatible with
+    Although any workflow execution instance represented as a :class:`~wfcommons.trace.trace.Trace` object (i.e., compatible with
     :ref:`json-format-label`) can be appended to the
     :class:`~wfcommons.trace.trace_analyzer.TraceAnalyzer`, we strongly
-    recommend that only traces of a single workflow application type be appended to an analyzer object.
+    recommend that only instances of a single workflow application type be appended to an analyzer object.
 You may though create several analyzer objects per workflow application.

 The :meth:`~wfcommons.trace.trace_analyzer.TraceAnalyzer.append_trace` method
-allows you to include traces for analysis.
-The :meth:`~wfcommons.trace.trace_analyzer.TraceAnalyzer.build_summary` method processes all appended traces.
+allows you to include instances for analysis.
+The :meth:`~wfcommons.trace.trace_analyzer.TraceAnalyzer.build_summary` method processes all appended instances.
 The method applies probability distributions fitting to a series of data to find the *best* (i.e., minimizes the mean square error) probability distribution that represents the analyzed data.
-The method returns a summary of the analysis of traces in the form of a Python dictionary object in which keys are task prefixes (provided when invoking the method) and values describe the best probability distribution fit for tasks' runtime, and input and output data file sizes.
+The method returns a summary of the analysis of instances in the form of a Python dictionary object in which keys are task prefixes (provided when invoking the method) and values describe the best probability distribution fit for tasks' runtime, and input and output data file sizes.
 The code excerpt below shows an example of an analysis